larsimmisch/pyalsaaudio/README.md

 ## Manual installation

-*Note:* the wrappers need the ALSA library and headers.
+*Note:* the wrappers need a kernel with ALS support, and the ALSA library and headers.
 The installation of these varies from distribution to distribution.

 On Debian or Ubuntu, make sure to install `libasound2-dev`.
 On Arch, install `alsa-lib`.
 When in doubt, search your distribution for a package that contains `libasound.so` and `asoundlib.h`.

-Naturally you also need to use a kernel with ALSA support.

 First, get the sources and change to the source directory:
 ```